CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/language-override.md

 ## <a class="doc-top" name="intro"></a> Intro

 In this guide I will show you how to create a language override for a multi lingual site.
-I will be using the CoalaWeb Contact extension as an example and more specifically the custom input field option.
+I will be using the **CoalaWeb Contact** extension as an example and more specifically the custom input field option.

-In CoalaWeb Contact depending on the version you are using you have one or more custom fields.
+Depending on what version of CoalaWeb Contact you are using you will have one or more custom fields.
 If you have a single language site you could use the inbuilt component options to change it's label and associated messages but for a multi lingual site its a bit more complicated.

 ## <a name="scenario"></a> Scenario

 I want to change the **Custom 1** field in my contact form to **Phone Number** and I have a website with both **English** and **Spanish**.
-To do this I will be updating the custom field's label. *\[Figure-1\]* The **Constant** that we will be applying the override to is:
+To do this I will be updating the custom field's label. *\[Figure-1\]*

+![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/lang-override/image-1.png "Figure-1"){.coalaweb-docs}

+The **Constant** that we will be applying the override to is:

     COM_CWCONTACT_LABEL_CUSTOM1

-![Figure-1](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/lang-override/image-1.png "Figure-1"){.coalaweb-docs}

 ## <a name="override"></a> Override